-The balance on the profit and loss account at 31 December 2007 includes a profit of £938,000 (2006: loss £7,026,000) relating to shareholders' reserves held in the long term business.
-These amounts are required not to be treated as realised profits in determining the company's profits available for distribution.
+Of the balance on the profit and loss account at 31 December 2008 the amount required not to be treated as realised profits in determining the company's profits available for distribution is £Nil (2007:£Nil).

-Long term business provision 11.
+10. Long term business provision